SCRT-HQ/VaporShell/docs/glossary/New-VSCodePipelineWebhook.md

 ```

 ### -Authentication
-Supported options are GITHUB_HMAC, IP and UNAUTHENTICATED.
+Supported options are GITHUB_HMAC, IP, and UNAUTHENTICATED.
 + For information about the authentication scheme implemented by GITHUB_HMAC, see Securing your webhooks: https://developer.github.com/webhooks/securing/ on the GitHub Developer website.
-+  IP will reject webhooks trigger requests unless they originate from an IP within the IP range whitelisted in the authentication configuration.
++  IP rejects webhooks trigger requests unless they originate from an IP address in the IP range whitelisted in the authentication configuration.
-+  UNAUTHENTICATED will accept all webhook trigger requests regardless of origin.
++  UNAUTHENTICATED accepts all webhook trigger requests regardless of origin.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-codepipeline-webhook.html#cfn-codepipeline-webhook-authentication
 PrimitiveType: String